Kaysims/Grip-Club/README.md

     * A simple calendar that allows users to see any events that are coming up.
 This would be an attractive addition to the website for frequent users.

 ## <u>Accessibility : </u>
-I have made sure to implement accessibility throughout this project.
 From the start, I have tried to ensure that accessibility is being prioritised and not compromised by the design so that the website works for everyone.
 To achieve this the below has been included :
 * Semantic HTML.
 * Descriptive alt attributes on images.
 * Make sure that the colour contrast is accessible.